Backpack coolers are great for transporting beverages and food to the beach. Photo: Rebecca Parsons

 How We Tested the Best Backpack Coolers

 Testing backpack coolers is a tough job, but someone’s got to do it.
 That’s a joke, but we did take our job here quite seriously.
-Our lead tester lives on Oahu, Hawaii where it is hot year round and drinks don’t stay cool long.
+Our lead tester lives in Oahu, Hawaii, where it is hot year-round, and drinks don’t stay cool long.
 Coolers are an essential item when it comes to beach days, backyard barbecues, and picnic hikes.
-As someone who is always on the go and whose adventures usually require lots of toys (and minimal free hands) a backpack-style cooler is a game changer.
+If you are always on the go and your adventures usually require lots of toys (and minimal free hands), a backpack-style cooler is a game changer.

-For this review, we took a survey of the top cooler brands in the industry, and got our hands on the backpack coolers which our own knowledge, expert opinions, and online reviews determined to be worthy products.
-To test these coolers, we spent ample time with each item on this list, as well as other options which didn’t make the cut, before selecting our top picks for a head-to-head test.
+For this review, we took a survey of the top cooler brands in the industry.
+Then we got our hands on the backpack coolers that our knowledge, expert opinions, and online reviews determined to be worthy products.
+To test these coolers, we spent ample time with each item on this list, as well as other options that didn’t make the cut, before selecting our top picks for a head-to-head test.

 Straps